 Young Artists Program

-Arts and creative experiences help youth develop their own unique voices and creativity.
+Arts and creative experiences help youth develop their unique voices and creativity.
 Art programs led by professional artists at local schools, youth shelters, recovery programs, and correctional facilities allow young artists to engage with art for personal exploration.
-They learn to express their identity and communicate their experiences in an artistic way that removes stigma and breaks out of social isolation for healing and rebuilding toward stability.
+With support from educators, and artists, youth learn artistic skills for expressing their identity and communicating experiences through the arts.
+Creativity can remove stigma and break down social isolation so that youth can practice healing and rebuild stability.

-The Arts Center’s Young Artist Program works with hundreds of youth per year who would otherwise not have access to art opportunities.
-Some come from families with low income, where English is not the first language, and/or more challenging situations like home insecurity or incarceration.
+The Arts Center’s Young Artist Program works with hundreds of youth every year who would otherwise not have access to art opportunities.
+Some come from families with low income, where English is not the first language, and/or more challenging situations like housing insecurity or incarceration.

-Arts experiences are designed for specifically for these youth in ceramics, sculpture, drawing, dance, music, poetry, theater, painting, and fiber arts.
-If you are interested in teaching for our at-risk programming, or would like more information, email Jen Cornelius, Arts Integration Director.
+Young Artists programs include classes, workshops, residencies and events, created in collaboration with local artists, educators, schools, and youth-serving organizations.
+Arts experiences are developed with special attention to the particular needs of youth, and include a variety of subject matter, including ceramics, sculpture, drawing, dance, music, poetry, theater, painting, and fiber arts.
+If you are interested in teaching for our Young Artists programs, or would like more information, email Jen Hernadnez, Arts Integration Director.

 Examples of engaging youth with creative experiences: